gdanezis/petlib/README.md

 * On Ubuntu / debian use `apt-get` to install package `libssl-dev`.

-* On MacOS, install OpenSSL 1.0.2 in /opt/local.
+* On MacOS, install OpenSSL 1.0.2 in `/opt/local`.

 * On Windows, install 32 bit or 64 bit OpenSSL binary edition matching your Python installation.
-Ensure "libeay32.dll" is on the system PATH (https://www.openssl.org/related/binaries.html).
+Ensure `libeay32.dll` is on the system `PATH` (https://www.openssl.org/related/binaries.html).
-Configure Microsoft VS compilers for 32 bit or 64 bit architectures, by executing in your environment the command "vcvars32.bat" or "vcvarsx86_amd64.bat".
+Configure Microsoft VS compilers for 32 bit or 64 bit architectures, by executing in your environment the command `vcvars32.bat` or `vcvarsx86_amd64.bat`.

 Quick install
 -------------